Definition of Balance Sheet

-One limitation of the balance sheet is that only the assets acquired in transactions can be included.
-Therefore, some of a company's most valuable assets will not be reported on the balance sheet.
-For example, assume that a company developed an internet business that now attracts millions of visitors each day and has $10 million in annual revenues.
-Since the internet business was not purchased from another company and its cost to develop was not significant, the company's balance sheet will include the business's cash, receivables and some related payables.
-However, the company's balance sheet will not be reporting the internet business at anywhere near the $30 million that the company was offered for the internet business.
+Assume that a company developed an internet business that now attracts millions of visitors each day and has $10 million in annual revenues and $6 million in net income.
+Since the internet business was not purchased from another company and its cost to develop was not significant, the company's balance sheet will report only the business's cash, receivables and some related payables.
+The balance sheet will not report the business as an asset, even though the company received multiple offers to sell the internet business for $30 million.

 Similarly, the immensely talented designers and content writers employed at a highly profitable internet marketing firm are not reported as assets on the firm's balance sheet because of the cost principle.
 This is also true for the firm's brand names that resulted from effective marketing, highly satisfied service, and expertise in specialty services that are in great demand.

 Another limitation of the balance sheet involves a company's land and buildings in valuable locations that were acquired many years ago.
 For instance, the company's land is reported at an amount no greater than its cost.
 The company's buildings are reported at their cost minus the accumulated depreciation.
 As a result, the amounts reported on the company's balance sheet for its land and buildings are significantly lower than their current market values.